MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantNetworkSubnet.md

 # Set-CsTenantNetworkSubnet

 ## SYNOPSIS
-As an Admin, you can use the Windows PowerShell command, Set-CsTenantNetworkSubnet to define network subnets and assign them to network sites.
+As an Admin, you can use the Teams PowerShell command, Set-CsTenantNetworkSubnet to define network subnets and assign them to network sites.
 Each internal subnet may only be associated with one site.
 Tenant network subnet is used for Location Based Routing.

 ## SYNTAX